JackBlakeston/adoptemos-backend/README.md

 ## Continuous Integration and Deployment

 This project uses GitHub Actions for Continuous Integration and Deployment (CI/CD).
-The CI/CD pipeline is set up to automatically run tests and deploy to Heroku when a pull request is merged to the `main` branch.
+The CI/CD pipeline is set up to automatically deploy to Render when a pull request is merged to the `main` branch.
 The `main` branch is protected so you can't push directly to it.
-You should always use feature branches for development.

 ### Workflow Overview